TheM1ddleM1n/MBSkin/README.md

 - **NEVER share your token with anyone** – your token gives full access to your miniblox account.
 - **Use only on your own account** – using this on accounts you don’t own is against Miniblox Terms of Service.
-- **Use at your own risk**
 - **Treat your token like your password** – please keep it safe and secure.
-I am not responsible for your ban.
+I will not be responsible for your ban.

 ---

 ## 🛠️ Prerequisites

-- A supported web browser (Chrome, Edge, Firefox recommended)
+- A supported web browser (Chrome is RECOMMENDED)
-- A Miniblox account that you are logged into or otherwise it will NOT work (non accounted players)
+- A Miniblox account that you are logged into.

 ---